compasjs/compas/docs/docs/workspaces.md

 ## Limitations

-- Compas only supports a single package manager (npm, yarn or pnpm) in a workspace.
 - Compas assumes that nested projects are also setup correctly in your package manager and only runs installation (e.g `npm install`) in the root project.
-  For sibling projects, Compas runs the package manager in all individual projects, but it is still limited to a single package manager.
+  For sibling projects, Compas runs the inferred package manager in each project.
 - Compas stores its cache in the project that you started Compas in and removes the cache from referenced projects.
 This way Compas has a single source of truth.
 So the most efficient way of developing is to always start Compas from